p. 467

 analyze the doctrine and practices of the traditon.

-His identification of the Mind with the Ch'an
+the Mind with the Ch'an

 indicates that, in his opinion, the Mind was the